appscode/blog/content/post/deploy-ferretdb-in-amazon-eks/index.md

 * `spec.version` field specifies the version of FerretDB.
 Here, we are using FerretDB `1.18.0`.
 You can list the KubeDB supported versions of FerretDB by running `$ kubectl get ferretdbversions` command.
 * `spec.storageType` specifies the type of storage that will be used for FerretDB.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 * `spec.backend` denotes the backend database information for FerretDB instance.
 * `spec.terminationPolicy` field is *Wipeout* means it will be deleted without restrictions.
-It can also be “Halt”, “Delete” and “DoNotTerminate”.

 Once these are handled correctly and the FerretDB object is deployed, you will see that the following objects are created: